percona/postgresql-docs/docs/solutions/ha-setup-apt.md

 3. Check that the systemd unit file `patroni.service` is created in `/etc/systemd/system`.
 If it is created, skip this step.

-   If it's **not** created, create it manually and specify the following contents within:
+   If it's **not created**, create it manually and specify the following contents within:

     ```ini title="/etc/systemd/system/patroni.service"
     [Unit]
      Description=Runners to orchestrate a high-availability PostgreSQL
      After=syslog.target network.target

      [Service]
      Type=simple

      User=postgres
      Group=postgres

      # Start the patroni process
      ExecStart=/bin/patroni /etc/patroni/patroni.yml

      # Send HUP to reload from patroni.yml
      ExecReload=/bin/kill -s HUP $MAINPID

      # only kill the patroni process, not its children, so it will gracefully stop postgres
      KillMode=process

      # Give a reasonable amount of time for the server to start up/shut down
      TimeoutSec=30

      # Do not restart the service if it crashes, we want to manually inspect database on failure
      Restart=no

      [Install]
      WantedBy=multi-user.target
     ```

 4. Make systemd aware of the new service: